 If a student is identified as having SEND, then provision that is additional to their normal differentiated curriculum is put in place to overcome the barrier to learning.
 Learners fall behind for different reasons and the Academy is committed to ensuring that all learners have access to learning opportunities.
 Students at risk of not learning receive intervention packages however, this does not mean that all vulnerable students have SEND.
 Only students with a learning difficulty requiring special educational provision will be identified as having SEND.
 Students will be placed on the SEN register in accordance with the Multi Academy Trust protocol.

 Prior to arriving at Fakenham Academy information about students special educational needs are gained from Primary Schools, KS2 results, baseline testing and progress data.
-A series of visits by the SEND Manager to feeder primary schools during Spring and Summer Terms including attendance at EHCP reviews in Y6 helps to complete the picture.
+A series of visits by the SENCO to feeder primary schools during Spring and Summer Terms including attendance at EHCP reviews in Y6 helps to complete the picture.